aaron-price/sweet-render/package/README.md

 To nest elements, indent them with 2 spaces (by default).

-To interpolate or concatenate javascript, do it just like you normally would.
+To interpolate or concatenate javascript, do it just like you would with any other template literal string.

 ## Configuration
 "<"s aren't good enough for you?
 No problem, you can make your own templating engine!
 Just pass it an object as the second argument, and override some of the defaults.